ravic4/Fintech_Project/Project1/README.md

 ### **Mercado Pago (Fintech) Subsidiary:**

 #### Mercado Pago (their Fintech subsidiary) was founded in 2003 with the goal of democraticizing access to financial services in LATAM [Mercado Pago](https://youtu.be/VzNmhm8n03U).
-The products aim to help "merchants and individuals" have a more intimate and smoother financial transaction experience.
-For merchants, Mercado Pago provides "MPOS Devices" to help make safe transactions.
+The products aim to help merchants and individuals have a more intimate and smoother financial transaction experience.
+For merchants, Mercado Pago provides mobile point of sale (MPOS) devices to help make safe transactions.
 <br>

 | Mercado Pago products | Description |
 | ------------ | ------------------------------------------ |
-| Credit       |  Access to "Remunerated Account with immediate liquidity".
+| Credit       |  Access to *"Remunerated Account with immediate liquidity"*.
 Providing users with immediate capital should they need it.
-| Online & Offline Payments | Providing seamless checkout integration and provides flexibility for buyers to transact at their convenence.
+| Online & Offline Payments | Providing seamless checkout integration and provides flexibility for buyers to transact at their convenience.
 | Savings and Investments | Providing users access to investments, cryptocurrencies, and investment funds
-| Insurance | Features to provide users with "Life, Card, and Accident Insurance"
+| Insurance | Features to provide users with *"Life, Card, and Accident Insurance"*
 ##### *Table 1 (above): Mercado Pago at a glance, source: [Mercado Pago](https://youtu.be/VzNmhm8n03U)*
 <br>